na-na-hi/renget/archive/cpu-lora.md

 - `--use-checkpointing`: Use gradient checkpointing (default)
   - See `--no-checkpointing` above.

-### Input Model Parameters

-These vary based on the input model's information.

-- `--rope-freq-base F`: Frequency base for ROPE (default 10000.000000)
-  - This number should match the rope freq. base used on the input model. **Usually the default is correct, but for code llama models you should use `1000000`.**
-  - Example: `--rope-freq-base 1000000`

 ### LoRA Quality

 These directly impact the quality of your LoRA.
 You should definitely read these and intentionally set them to specific values.
 This is probably the most confusing and unintuitive part of training.

 !!! info If you just want settings like [LimaRP v2](https://huggingface.co/lemonilia/limarp-llama2-v2), you can use these: `--ctx 8192 --batch 1 --grad-acc 1 --lora-alpha 16 --lora-r 16 --adam-iter 3100 --adam-alpha 0.000065`
     Set `--adam-iter` to 2x the number of samples in your data.
 They had 1550 samples.
-Also, `--lora-dropout` [isn't implemented yet](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1693516781) in llama.cpp.)
+Also, `--lora-dropout` [isn't implemented yet](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1693516781) in llama.cpp.

-These first two control the context size:
+These first three control the context size:

 - `-c N`, `--ctx N`: Context size used during training (default 128)
   - The context size used during training is similar to the context size you use during text generation.
 Larger sizes greatly increase memory usage and training time, so beware.
-Using a context size smaller than the base model *shouldn't* affect the base model too much, but **each of your training data examples *should* be under this context size**.
+    - Using a context size smaller than the base model *shouldn't* affect the base model too much, but **each of your training data sections *should* be under this context size**, or they will be cut off at the context size.
+      - Consider spliting large training data sections into multiple smaller sections.
   - Example: `-c 2048`
+- `--rope-freq-base F`: Frequency base for ROPE (default 10000.000000)
+  - Usually you set this number to match the rope frequency base used on the input model.
+    - Most llama models use `10000`, Code Llama models use `1000000` (1e6).
+    - If you use a context size larger than the base model, you should adjust either `--rope-freq-base` or `--rope-freq-scale`.
+Increasing `--rope-freq-base` performs better than decreasing `--rope-freq-scale`.
+    - For 2x scaling use `32000`, or for 4x scaling use `82000`.
+If it's for a Code Llama model (which has a base of `1000000`), use `3200000` or `8200000`.
+      - AFAIK, these numbers were found by trying different values and looking for the lowest perplexity.
+  - Example: `--rope-freq-base 1000000`
 - `--rope-freq-scale F`: Frequency scale for ROPE (default 1.000000)
-  - I need to look into this more, but it seems like you can use RoPE to scale up your context size for models with a low context size on the base model, just like during text generation.
-So if you wanted to train some 16k data, but your context size is only 4k, you could use a value of 4 to make up the difference.
+  - See `--rope-freq-base` above.
+For 2x scaling use `0.5`, or of 4x scaling use `0.25`.
+  - Example: `--rope-freq-scale 0.5`

 These three control how much data is processed and are based on the number of training samples you have:

 !!! warning If you are experienced at training LoRA's, please let me know if this section is correct/incorrect!

-- `--samples-after-nl`: Training samples start after newlines. (default off)
-  - Currently, this MUST be set or each individual token is treated as its own sample, which is probably not what you want.
 - `-b N`, `--batch N`: Parallel batch size (default 8)
   - Larger batch sizes lead to better quality training at the expense of more RAM.
 Some recommendations say to set this as large as your hardware can support.
 I've seen a few different data sets that just use a size of 1.
   - Ideally your batch size should be an integer multiple of your number of training samples.
 E.g., if you have 512 training samples, you would want to use 1, 2, 4, 8, 16 32, 64, 128, 256, or 512.
 If it isn't an integer multiple, some batches just won't contain an ideal number of samples, which is just less efficient.
 Some people add/remove items from their training set to get a nicer batch size.
 Other people just use a batch size of 1, which keeps it simple.